Secured loan advice

 However, do note that your legal obligations to ensure the loan payments are maintained are the same as for your main mortgage.
 This means a lender can still repossess your property if their payments are not kept up to date.

-An introduction to Secured Loans
+An introduction to secured loans

 Secured loans topics